Skip to main content

 Applications built with the Thinkwise Platform are often complex and remain in use for many years.
 To ensure quality, test automation is essential.
 It provides consistent and repeatable checks and reduces the need for manual regression testing, so testers can focus on new features and critical areas.

-Testwise is a test automation solution designed specifically for Thinkwise applications.
+Testwise is a test automation solution designed specifically for Thinkwise applications in the Universal UI.
 Built on Playwright, it adds prebuilt page extensions, custom controls, and components that follow Thinkwise UI patterns.
 With these, you can easily interact with complex screens such as grids, forms, and action bars.
 Testwise also includes scripts for authentication and user simulation, helping you avoid repetitive setup tasks and improving test stability.

 In summary, Testwise streamlines end-to-end testing by turning common Thinkwise actions into clear, reusable methods.
 This allows development teams to focus on validating business logic.